-The novel was little noticed until 1983, when scholar Henry Louis Gates established her identity.
+The novel got little notice until 1983, when scholar Henry Louis Gates established her identity.
 The book, wrote Gates,

 …stands as a hallmark of literary history as the first novel published by an African American woman in the United States; and it subtly combines compelling storytelling with unflinching indictments of Northern anti-black racism.”

 Harriet Adams was born on March 15, 1825 in Milford, N.H., to Margaret Ann Smith, who was white, and Joshua Green, an African American hooper of barrels.
-Her father died when she was young and her mother abandoned her when she was six at the farm of Nehemiah Hayward Jr., in Milford.
-As was customary, the court bound the orphaned child to the Hayward family as an indentured servant.
+Her father died when she was young and her mother abandoned her when she was six at the farm of Nehemiah Hayward Jr. The court bound the orphaned child to the Hayward family as an indentured servant.

 Scholars believe Our Nig is a fictionalized account of her abuse by Mrs. Hayward and her daughter.
 They mocked her, beat her and forced to do hard physical farm labor.